Shotgun assembly of labeled graphs: The Random Jigsaw Puzzle

 We use a more intuitive description than that of Example~\ref{ex3} in the introduction.
 The puzzle is given by an $n \times n$ grid of squares where adjacent squares share an edge.
 Each {\em edge} of a square in the grid is colored uniformly at random from one of $q$ colors.
 A {\em piece} of the puzzle consists of a ``vertex" at the center of the square along with the four adjacent colored edges.
-Vertices at the edge of the grid have an edge on the border of the grid so that each vertex has exactly four edges associated to it.
-Given two pieces both having an edge of the same color, we assume that there is a unique way to connect the two pieces (i.e. there are no symmetries in the jigs).
-The input to the problem is all pieces and the desired output is the original composition of the puzzle.
+Vertices at the border have a half-edge that also gets colored, so each vertex has exactly four edges associated to it and ``edge pieces" are not distinguished.
+We allow the pieces to be rotated, but not flipped over, and the goal is to identify the original colors of edges of the puzzle, up to rotation (but not flips) of the puzzle.

 We first use blocking configurations to obtain an easy negative result. \begin{proposition} If $q = o(n^{2/3}) $ then the probability of identification goes to $0$ as $n \to \infty$. \end{proposition}